lief-project/LIEF/doc/sphinx/tutorials/13_pe_authenticode.rst

    detached_sig = lief.PE.Signature.parse("/tmp/detached.p7b")
    print(pe.verify_signature(detached_sig))

-The verification process does not rely on an external component (i.e. neither openssl or WinTrust API) but we try to reproduce the same checks as described in the RFC(s) and the official documentation of the Authenticode [#]_.
+The verification process does not rely on an external component (i.e. neither openssl nor WinTrust API) but we try to reproduce the same checks as described in the RFC(s) and the official documentation of the Authenticode [#]_.